Storidge/cio-user-docs/integrations/prometheus.md

 <h2>Configure exporter as target in Prometheus config file</h2>

 Add the exporter as a target to the Prometheus configuration file (prometheus.yml).
-In static_configs section below, we are pointing Prometheus at 192.168.3.51 port 16995.
+In the static_configs section below, we are pointing Prometheus at 192.168.3.51 port 16995.
 Any node IP address in the Storidge cluster can be used to pull the metrics.

 ```yaml
 # my global config